py-pdf/fpdf2/docs/TextColumns.md

 ## Text Columns ##

-The `FPDF.text_column() and ``FPDF.text_columns()` methods allow to create columnar layouts, with one or several columns respectively.
+The `FPDF.text_columns()` method allows to create columnar layouts, with one or several columns.
 Columns will always be of equal width.

 Beyond the parameters common to all text regions, the following are available for text columns: